joqqy/Basic-Smudge-Brush-in-Core-Graphics/README.md

 ### This example draws a starting image into an UIImage.

-### For each touch, we copy a portion(the size of the brush), for the previous touch positions, from the current CGContext, crop and mask it, and then draws´ that into the current context with appropriate settings.
+### For each touch, we copy a portion(the size of the brush), for the previous touch positions, from the current CGContext, crop and mask it, and then draw that into the current context with appropriate settings.

 ### The UIImage draws itself into the context as to update each change.